neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

   ``inspector``
     These settings configure the inspector in the Neos UI for the node type

+    ``tabs``
+      Defines an inspector tab that can be used to group property groups of the node type

+      ``label``
+        The human-readable label for this inspector tab

+      ``position``
+        Position of the inspector tab, small numbers are sorted on top

+      ``icon``
+        This setting define the icon to use in the Neos UI for the tab

+        Currently it's only possible to use a predefined selection of icons, which are available in Font Awesome http://fortawesome.github.io/Font-Awesome/3.2.1/icons/.

     ``groups``
-      Defines an inspector group that can be used to group properties of the node later.
+      Defines an inspector group that can be used to group properties of the node type

       ``label``
-        The human-readable label for this Inspector Group.
+        The human-readable label for this inspector group

       ``position``
         Position of the inspector group, small numbers are sorted on top

+      ``tab``
+        The tab the group belongs to.
+If left empty the group is added to the ``default`` tab.

 ``properties``
   A list of named properties for this node type.
 For each property the following settings are available.